 Susana de Dios is a Spanish-British photographer specialising in social documentary.

-Her work explores issues of identity and immigration through portraiture and documentary photography.
+Her practice explores issues of identity and immigration through portraiture and documentary photography.
 She has a keen interest in social affairs and politics and how they shape the lives of communities and individuals.

-Susana has worked extensively with EU migrant communities in the UK and has also collaborated with local organisations to assist in the delivery of projects exploring the role of the NHS today.
+Susana has worked extensively with EU migrant communities in the UK and has also collaborated with local organisations to assist in the delivery of projects exploring the role of the NHS.

 Susana has exhibited nationally and internationally and her work has been featured on the BBC and on magazines and publications such as The New European, Left Lion magazine, Amber Magazine, ShutterHub magazine and The Edge of Humanity magazine.